adesalawu/SmartHome/README.md

 3. Configure **Nginx Proxy Manager** and Traefik for SSL and dynamic proxy management.
 4. Set up **Wireguard VPN** for secure remote access.
 6. Integrate **zigbee2mqtt** for Zigbee devices and use **MariaDB** as the database backend.
+7. 7.
+Configure **node-red** for flow automation on Home Assistant.
-7. Configure **AirConnect** for audio streaming to AirPlay devices.
+8. Configure **AirConnect** for audio streaming to AirPlay devices.

 ## Contributing
 Submit issues or pull requests for new features and improvements.